 Whether you’re an expert Sommelier or a casual wine drinker, having some common wine terms up your sleeve is an impressive party trick and can help make your wine drinking experience more dynamic.
 Here’s a short list of some of the most common wine terms we’re using at Wander + Ivy.
-Read through em, memorize your favorites, and give em a go at your next wine party or gathering!
+Read through em, memorize your favorites, and give them a go at your next wine party or gathering!

 Acidity: How tart the wine is, acid is a tart flavor and one of the descriptors that we often use when describing both white and red wine.

 Aeration: The act of exposing wine to oxygen.
 The saying, “you gotta let it breathe”, that’s to aerate the wine.
 There are a lot of wines that are even lovelier after aeration, they tend to open up with the exposure to oxygen and become even more delicious.

 Appellation: Different wine brands have different appellations that they source their grapes from.
 The appellation refers to a specific geographic region where the wine comes from.

 Body: How full or heavy the wine feels in your mouth.
 A really nice big flavor in red wine may be described as a full-bodied red.
 Light, medium, or full-bodied are descriptors used.
 Generally, whites can be described as lighter in body with reds tending to be described as fuller in body.